Which of the following is the fastest growing, most affluent subculture in the United States?

 If a consumer receives information that is inconsistent with her or his beliefs, the consumer may alter this information.
 This perceptual process is known as selective

-a. exposure.
+a. perception.

-b. distortion.
+b. selective distortion.

 As Brianna walks to classes, she selects, organizes, and interprets the sensations she is receiving through her sense organs.
 Brianna is experiencing the process of